darnik22/onedata-otc-tests/README.md

 Create a SFS (Scalable File Service) share on OTC for the VPC which has been created by terraform.
 It is called {{project}}-router.
 Replace {{project}} with the value of project variable you specified earlier.
 Note the SFS share id and place it in charts/volume-sfs/values.yaml.
 Eventually modify the size, which defaults to 3T.
 Do not create volumes with less than 3000GB sizes.

-Edit the file scale-3p-land.yaml and change tld to your domain.

 ## Grafana

 Grafana URL is http://grafana.mon.svc.kube.{{dnszone}}:80/.
 An active VPN connection is needed to view it.
 A basic dashboard "oc-trans-rate" has been uploaded.
 It shows oneclients aggregated read and write rates for ceph.